Gestalt psychology

-Gestalt psychology was founded on works by Max Wertheimer, Wolfgang Köhler, and Kurt Koffka.
+Gestalt psychology is often associated with the adage, "The whole is other than the sum of its parts".
+In Gestalt theory, information is perceived as wholes rather than disparate parts which are then processed summatively.
+As used in Gestalt psychology, the German word Gestalt (/gəˈʃtaelt, -'Stɑːlt/ gə-SHTA(H)LT, [ɡəˈʃtalt]; meaning "form") is interpreted as "pattern" or "configuration".

+It differs from Gestalt therapy, which is only peripherally linked to Gestalt psychology.

 Origin and history

-Max Wertheimer (1880–1943), Kurt Koffka (1886–1941), and Wolfgang Köhler (1887–1967) founded Gestalt psychology in the early 20th century.
-The dominant view in psychology at the time was structuralism, exemplified by the work of Hermann von Helmholtz (1821–1894), Wilhelm Wundt (1832–1920), and Edward B. Titchener (1867–1927).
+Max Wertheimer, Kurt Koffka, and Wolfgang Köhler founded Gestalt psychology in the early 20th century.
+The dominant view in psychology at the time was structuralism, exemplified by the work of Hermann von Helmholtz, Wilhelm Wundt, and Edward B. Titchener.
 Structuralism was rooted firmly in British empiricism and was based on three closely interrelated theories: